Students Argue Federal Appeals Involving Civil Rights Violations

 The Appellate Clinic also works on appeals closer to home.
 Lamar v.
 Payne, No. 22-2164 (8th Cir.) was a summary-judgment, First-Amendment-retaliation appeal before the Eighth Circuit in St. Louis.
 Derek Froman, Alison McDonald, and Elizabeth Randall developed the appellate strategy over the course of the last year, and Derek argued the case before the Eighth Circuit.
 “Derek did a great job.
 He got difficult questions and kept his cool.
 He received nice comments from the judges about how the case was presented,” notes Professor Alagna.

-Derek Froman, Alison McDonald, and Elizabeth Randall with Professor Alagna.
+Derek Froman Alison McDonald and Elizabeth Randall with Professor Alagna

 All three cases are submitted and remain pending.